-Itaú Unibanco Holding centralizes the management and controls liquidity risk on a daily basis, using procedures approved in superior committees, the adoption of liquidity minimum limits, sufficient to absorb possible cash losses in stress scenarios, measured with the use of internal and regulatory methods.
-The institution also adopts concentration limits to corporate clients, in order to guarantee a funding diversification.
+Itaú Unibanco Holding centralizes the management and controls liquidity risk daily, using procedures approved in superior committees, the adoption of liquidity minimum limits, sufficient to absorb possible cash losses in stress scenarios, measured with the use of internal and regulatory methods.
+The institution also adopts concentration limits to corporate clients, to guarantee a funding diversification.